-If the counterparty s a related party, inform the real estate is discl Reason for Relationship Original owner who Relationship between the original Date of the Basis or reference used acquisition of real estate and Real estate Real estate Date of the Transaction Status of with the sold the real estate owner and the original in setting the status of the Other acquired by acquired event amount payment Counterparty counterparty to the counterparty acquirer transaction Amount price real estate commitments TMP Steel Corporation The buildings of Changbin Second Plant 2024.1 \$ 226,843 \$ 170,132 De Yuan Co., Ltd. - - - - \$ For operating purpose - TMP Steel Corporation The buildings of Tainan Xin-shi Plant 2024.12.17 218,400 43,680 TSG Engineering Co., Ltd. Other related party - - - - - For operating purpose -
+If the counterparty is a related party, inforn the real estate is discl st transaction of Reason for Relationship Basis or acquisition of Relationship Original owner who between the original Date of the reference used real estate and Real estate Real estate Date of the Transaction Status of with the sold the real estate owner and the original in setting the status of the Other acquired by acquired event amount payment Counterparty counterparty to the counterparty acquirer transaction Amount price real estate commitments TMP Steel Corporation The buildings of Changbin second Plant 2024.1 \$ 226,843 \$ 170,132 De Yuan Co., Ltd. - - - - \$- - For operating purpose - TMP Steel Corporation The buildings of Tainan Xin-shi Plant 2024.12.17 218,400 43,680 TSG Engineering Co., Ltd. Other related party - - - - - For operating purpose -